FriendsOfCake/search/README.md

 ## Installation

-* Install the plugin with composer from your CakePHP Project's ROOT directory (where composer.json file is located)
+* Install the plugin with composer from your CakePHP project's ROOT directory (where composer.json file is located)

 ```sh